allmaps/allmaps/packages/triangulate/README.md

 This module triangulates a polygon: it returns a set of triangles that partition the polygon.

-If a `distance` parameter is provided, the triangles are well-conditioned and generally not larger then `distance`: the triangles are made to follow the polygon, who's edges are interpolated every `distance`, and also a grid of points inside the polygon, spaced `distance` apart.
+If a `distance` parameter is provided, the triangles are well-conditioned and not larger then `distance`: the triangles are made firstly using a grid of points inside the polygon, spaced `distance` apart, with each grid cell resulting in two triangles, and secondly using points along the polygon's edges, by interpolating each edge using `distance`.

+The following options can be passed:

+*   `steinerPoints`: Steiner points.
+These become a third group of points taken into account when building the triangles.
+*   `minimumTriangleArea`: The minimum area of the resulting triangles.
+Using this options, sliver polygons that are possibly produced by internal functions can be removed.
+This is interpreted as an absolute measure if no distance is provided, or a relative measure (relative to the squared distance) otherwise.

 This package is used internally in [@allmaps/render](../../packages/render/) to triangulate the mask of a georeferenced map into a set of triangles that can be rendered with WebGL.